CrowdStrike/Cloud-AWS/Agent-Install-Examples/Terraform-bootstrap-s3/README.md

 ## Prerequisites
 You will need the following from AWS:
+* AWS API Keys
-AWS account with permissions to create VPCs, route tables, subnets, IAM roles, deploy EC2 instances and deploy IGW AWS API keys for deployment
+* AWS account with permissions to create VPCs, Route tables and subnets
+* Permission to create IAM roles, deploy EC2 instances, deploy IGW, and
+* Available Elastic IP (EIP)

 You will need the following from CrowdStrike:
-CrowdStrike account with Cusotmer Identification (CID) Login to Falcon console to download sensor installer file Falcon CID with hash for installation
+CrowdStrike account with Customer Identification (CID) Login to Falcon console to download sensor installer file Falcon CID for sensor installation

 You will need from Terraform:
 Terraform version 0.12.21 (version used to build and validate template)